vaimee/dasi-breaker/reports/mainReport.md

 ## **ARCHITECTURE**

-The architecture of DASI-BREAKER project, shown in the following figure, is designed to be microservices-oriented and it is composed of three main components, and: (i) the Community Solid Server, (ii) the Scorpio Broker, and (iii) the SEPA (SPARQL Event Processing Architecture).
-The first component is an open-source implementation of the Solid specifications that provides an LDP API to our system with identity management, access control, etc. The second component is an open-source NGSI-LD context broker that implements the full NGSI-LD API specification.
-Both of these services use the third component as their SPARQL backend to store and retrieve data.
+The architecture of DASI-BREAKER project, shown in the following figure, is designed to be microservices-oriented and it is composed of three main components: (i) the Community Solid Server, (ii) the Scorpio Broker, and (iii) the SEPA (SPARQL Event Processing Architecture).
+The first component is an open-source implementation of the Solid specifications that provides an LDP API to our system with identity management and access control.
+The second component is an open-source NGSI-LD context broker that implements the full NGSI-LD API specification.
+Both of these services use the third component (SEPA) as their SPARQL backend to store and retrieve data.

-These APIs are not directly exposed on the internet but are hidden behind Traefik: a reverse proxy and load balancer which handles the routing of requests automatically, allowing the entire system to scale easily.
+These APIs are not directly exposed on the internet but are hidden behind [Traefik](https://github.com/traefik/traefik): a reverse proxy and load balancer which handles the routing of requests automatically, allowing the entire system to scale easily.

 ![Architecture](imgs/dasi-breaker-architecture.png)